 - You can choose to receive your entire benefit as a cash lump sum (subject to tax);

-- You can preserve your benefit for your later retirement - i.e. transfer your Total Benefit Amount to an approved Preservation Pension Fund, Retirement Annuity Fund, or your new employer’s pension fund;
+- You can preserve your benefit for your later retirement - i.e. transfer your Fund Credit to an approved Preservation Pension Fund, Retirement Annuity Fund, or your new employer’s pension fund;

-Note: This option is not available to you if you have a housing loan (bond) in respect of which the Fund has to honour a guarantee given to the mortgage lender (the bank).
+Note: If you have a housing loan (bond) in respect of which the Fund has to honour a guarantee given to the mortgage lender (the bank), the amount owed to the bank and any tax payable on this amount will be deducted from your Fund Credit when you leave office, even if you continue as a deferred beneficiary of the Fund.

 The issues to consider in deciding what to do with your resignation benefit are quite complex.
 The next section deals with these options in more detail.